dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 Support for different platform

-What problems Docker solves and what problems Docker introduces
+What problems Docker solves and what problems Docker introduces (multiple developers)

 A developer 90% of the time doesn’t event relize that he/she is working woth Docker while developing in Drupal.